-In April 2013, the Company received a positive judgment (the "BC Judgment") from the Supreme Court of British Columbia (the "BC Court"), which awarded the sum of C\$96.3 million in favour of First Majestic.
-The Company received the sum of C\$14.85 million (representing monies previously held in trust by Davila Santos' lawyer) on June 27, 2013, in partial payment of the April 24, 2013, judgment, leaving an unpaid amount of approximately C\$81.45 million.
-Subsequently, the BC Court granted orders restricting any transfer or encumbrance of the Bolaños Mine by the defendant and limiting mining at the Bolaños Mine.
-The orders also require that the defendant preserve net cash flow from the Bolaños Mine in a holding account and periodically provide to the Company certain information regarding the Bolaños Mine (collectively, the "BC Orders").
+In April 2013, the Company received a positive judgment (the "BC Judgment") from the Supreme Court of British Columbia (the "BC Court"), which awarded the sum of \$93.8 million in favour of First Majestic.
+The Company received the sum of \$14.1 million (representing monies previously held in trust by Davila Santos' lawyer) on June 27, 2013, in partial payment of the April 24, 2013, judgment, leaving an unpaid amount of \$64.3 million (C\$81.5 million).
+As part of the ruling, the Court granted orders restricting any transfer or encumbrance of the Bolaños Mine by the Defendant and limiting mining at the Bolaños Mine.
+The orders also require the Defendant to preserve net cash flow from the Bolaños Mine in a holding account and periodically provide to the Company certain information regarding the Bolaños Mine.
+After many years of domestic Mexican litigation, the enforceability of the British Columbia judgment was finally recognized by the Mexican Supreme Court in a written judgment on November 11, 2022.
+The Company is continuing its enforcement efforts in respect of the Defendant's assets in Mexico.
+There are no assurances that the Company will be successful in collecting on the remainder of the Court's judgment in respect of the Defendant's assets.
+Therefore, as at September 30, 2024, the Company has not accrued any of the remaining \$64.3 million (CAD\$81.5 million) unrecovered judgment in favour of the Company.